-I tend to serve this with rice (brown rice is good for texture), cous cous, mashed potatoes, pasta or even soft polenta.
+I tend to serve my Chicken Cacciatore with rice (brown rice is good for texture), cous cous, mashed potatoes, pasta or even soft polenta.
 All of them work well.

 What vegetables go in Chicken Cacciatore?

-In this recipe I’ve used tomatoes, mushrooms, onions, fresh herbs, carrots and olives.
-Some recipes use bell peppers (mostly American versions of the recipe I’ve found) but I don’t as I’m not keen on them cooked in the slow cooker or crock pot.
+In this Chicken Cacciatore recipe I’ve used tomatoes, mushrooms, onions, fresh herbs, carrots and olives.
+Some recipes use bell peppers (mostly American versions of the recipe I’ve found) but I don’t as I’m not keen on them.
 Feel free to add them in in you prefer.

 Is Chicken Cacciatore Italian?